ibm-cloud-docs/speech-to-text-data/output.md

 -   Times are identified by keywords such as `AM`, `PM`, or `EST`.
 -   Military times are converted if they are identified by the keyword `hours`.
 -   Phone numbers must be either `911` or a number with 10 or 11 digits that starts with the number `1`.
+-   In US English, dollar, cent, and euro values are replaced with their respective currency symbols.
+-   In Spanish, dolar, peso, peseta, libras esterlinas, libra, and euro values are replaced with their respective currency symbols.

 #### Japanese
 {: #smartFormattingJapanese}